5roop/task13/README.md

 * zaštite tj prevencije da ne bi neko izručio komunalni otpad negde gde nije dozvoljeno a jedino mesto gde je dozvoljeno je gradska deponija -> zaštite to jeste prevencij da neko izruči komunalni otpad negd gde nije dozvoljeno a jedino mesto koje je dozvoljeno jeste gradska deponija

 Questions for Nikola:
-* Does the raising eval/loss mean that the model is overfitted? -> check out, later models might be more stable.
+* Does the raising eval/loss mean that the model is overfitted? -> check out, models with more epochs might be more stable.
 Keep an eye on it.
 * Do we want to tinker with further training or should I start benchmarking?